"John Knox, on his death-bed in 1572, asked his wife to read to him John 17, 'where', he said, 'I cast my first anchor.'" (Bruce)

 ii.
 "Christ’s motive should be ours.
 When you ask a blessing from God, ask it that you may glorify God by it.
 Do you pine to have your health back again?
 Be sure that you want to spend it for him.
 Do you desire temporal advancement?
 Desire it that you may promote his glory.
 Do you even long for growth in grace?
 Ask it only that you may glorify him."
 (Spurgeon)

 3. (2-3) Jesus speaks of the source and nature of eternal life.

 “As You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.
 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”

 b.
 That He should give eternal life to as many as You have given Him: Jesus understood that He was and is the One who grants eternal life to those given to Him by the Father.

 c.
-And this is eternal life, that they may know You: Eternal life is found in an experiential knowledge (ginosko) of God, and revealed in Jesus Christ.
+And this is eternal life, that they may know You: Eternal life is found in an experiential knowledge (ginosko) of both God the Father and Jesus Christ, God the Son.

 4. (4-5) The request is again stated, full of faith: Glorify Me.

 “I have glorified You on the earth.
 I have finished the work which You have given Me to do.
 And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was.”

 a.
 I have glorified You on the earth: Jesus did not wait until His work on the cross to glorify God the Father.
 His entire life glorified God on the earth.

 i.
 Jesus glorified the Father through His whole life, from His circumcision and dedication at the temple (Luke 2:21-23) through His quiet years of obedience in Nazareth (Matthew 2:23, 13:55).